zoek1/bakery/README.md

 - [ ] As user I can configure reward and memberships for certain contributions using Axelars GMP
 - [ ] As sponsor I can set recurrent contributions
 - [ ] Add widget to embedd in sites
+- [ ] Add my contributions page to display all invoice and NFT i got